MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 New Surface Hub 3 devices come with a license for Windows IoT Enterprise and you’ll also need
 a [Teams Rooms](/microsoftteams/rooms/rooms-licensing) license.
 A Teams Rooms Pro license is recommended for advanced management features like remote device management, conditional access policies, and detailed device analytics.
 To learn more, see [Microsoft Teams Rooms licenses - Microsoft Teams | Microsoft Learn](/microsoftteams/rooms/rooms-licensing#teams-rooms-license-service-plan-comparison).

-## FAQ

-**When will Surface Hub start shipping with Microsoft Teams Rooms on Windows experience?**

-- Surface Hub 3 will begin shipping December 2023.

-**How long will Surface Hubs be supported on the current OS?**

-- The current OS for Surface Hub based on [Windows 10 version 22H2](/windows/release-health/release-information) will continue to be supported for another 2 years with mainstream support ending on [October 14, 2025, as previously published.](/lifecycle/products/windows-10-team-surface-hub)

-**What type of updates to Windows 10 Team OS will continue until mainstream support ends?**

-- At a minimum, consistent with previously announced support for Windows 10, Surface Hubs will continue to receive security updates.
-We will only drive bug fixes and security updates.
-We will no longer add new features to the Windows 10 Team OS.

-**What happens after mainstream support ends on October 14, 2025?**

-- Surface Hub devices running Windows 10 Team will no longer receive security updates from Microsoft after October 14, 2025.

-**How does the performance on Surface Hub 3 compare with Surface Hub 2S?**

-- Customers will benefit from a 20% CPU performance increase and a 100% GPU performance increase over Surface Hub 2S.

-**Will I be able to rotate Surface Hub on the new experience?**

-- Yes.
-Surface Hub 3 50” is the only device in its class with snap rotation and portrait mode.

-**Will I be able to rotate Surface Hub 3 85”?**

-- No. Due to form factor constraints and expected use cases, rotation to portrait mode is supported on 50” devices only.

-## Surface Hub 3 Pack (cartridge)

-**What is the Surface Hub 3 Pack?**

-- The [Surface Hub 3 Pack](surface-hub-3-pack-techspecs.md) is a replacement cartridge for existing Surface Hub 2S devices.
-It’s the same shape and size as the Surface Hub 2S cartridge and includes tactile bumps to differentiate it from the current cartridge.
-- The new cartridge enables you to rotate 50” Hub devices: Unlock unique collaboration scenarios with Portrait Mode on Surface Hub 3 50” devices.
-With snap rotation, seamlessly adjust the device to the orientation that’s best for your meeting or collaboration needs in the moment.
-- Customers will benefit from a 20% CPU performance increase and a 100% GPU performance increase over Surface Hub 2S.

-**How do I install Surface Hub 3 Pack?**

-- The replacement cartridge is designed to facilitate easy removal and replacement of your existing Surface Hub 2S cartridge.
-Check back for detailed installation instructions pending public availability.

-**Will the new cartridge extend the warranty on my Surface Hub 2S?**

-- No. Surface Hub 3 Pack comes with a 1-year limited hardware warranty and has no effect on your Surface Hub 2S warranty.

-**If I install the new cartridge on my Surface Hub 2S, will it get all the same firmware, driver and feature updates as Surface Hub 3?**

-- Yes, purchasing the Surface Hub 3 Pack helps extend the life of your current Surface Hub 2S.

-**Can I recycle the old cartridge after installing the Surface Hub 3 Pack?**

-- Yes.
-You can use the packaging in the Hub 3 Pack to return your old cartridge to Microsoft for recycling.